microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/ExoConnectorCheck.md

 Some additional configuration concerns are also warned about if one of the following is true:

-- TLSAuthLevel is not set to `DomainValidation`
+- TLSAuthLevel is not set to `CertificateValidation` or `DomainValidation`
 - TLSDomain is not set to `mail.protection.outlook.com`

 ## Included in HTML Report?